Dynamics of collective minds in online communities: Influences on collective minds

-Amplification is implemented by increasing the target topic multiplier ($s_{\text{amp}}$) that subjectively amplifies the frequency of the target topic in the general semantic network during the filter process \ref{fig:4}d, hence exaggerating the target topic's general popularity.
-We test the amplification effect by applying $s_{\text{amp}}=25.0$ and measuring the ratio of the target topic frequency in the news and comments between the influenced and baseline cases for different filter and memory strengths.
+Amplification is implemented by increasing the target topic multiplier ($s_{\text{amp}}$) that subjectively amplifies the frequency of the target topic in the general semantic network during the filter process (Fig. \ref{fig:4}a), hence exaggerating the target topic's general popularity.
+We test the amplification effect by setting $s_{\text{amp}}=25.0$ and measuring the ratio of the target topic frequency in news and comments between the influenced and baseline cases across different filter and memory strengths.
 This first directly affects the topic frequency in the news, and then indirectly affects the comment frequency and inter-topic similarity from the community semantic network.

-When applied, amplification first affects the frequency of the target topic in the news, and through the news, indirectly, its frequency in the comments and similarity to other topics in the community semantic network.
-These effects are weaker for communities with higher filter strength (blue and green lines in Fig. \ref{fig:4}f and g, time steps $t \in [100, 300]$) because these communities are less sensitive to external influences from the general semantic network.
+When applied, amplification first affects the frequency of the target topic in the news, and, through the news, indirectly affects its frequency in the comments and its similarity to other topics in the community semantic network.
+These effects are weaker for communities with higher filter strength (blue and green lines in Fig. \ref{fig:4}b and c, time steps $t \in [100, 300]$) because these communities are less sensitive to external influences from the general semantic network.

-Once the amplification is removed, the communities with high filter and memory strength are prone to retain their state because they continue being strongly influenced by their modified community semantic network (Fig. \ref{fig:4}g, from time step $t > 300$).
-In turn, the target topic frequency in news also remains slightly elevated for communities with higher filter and memory strength (blue line, Fig. \ref{fig:4}f).
-This suggests that an influence like amplification can have a lasting effect on the community semantic network, especially for communities characterized by strong filtering.
+Once amplification is removed, communities with high filter and memory strength are more likely to retain their state because they remain strongly influenced by their modified community semantic network (Fig. \ref{fig:4}c, for time steps $t > 300$).
+In turn, the target topic frequency in news also remains slightly elevated for communities with higher filter and memory strength (blue line, Fig. \ref{fig:4}b).
+This suggests that an influence such as amplification can have a lasting effect on the community semantic network, especially in communities characterized by strong filtering.

-Amplification also increases the similarity between the target topic and all other topics by co-appearing with them more frequently (Fig. \ref{fig:4}h), especially for the initially more similar topics (top vs. bottom $20\%$), which have a higher chance of co-occurring in news.
+Amplification also increases the similarity between the target topic and all other topics by co-appearing with them more frequently (Fig. \ref{fig:4}d), especially for the initially more similar topics (top vs. bottom $20\%$), which have a higher chance of co-occurring in news.

-\subsection{Reframing}
+\subsubsection{Reframing}

 When an editor consistently links news about vaccines to government control or population surveillance, this might shape and reinforce a biased narrative about epidemics and the ways to counter them.
 This kind of narrative shift is often referred to as reframing, which involves distorting the narrative frame to link a particular topic to otherwise unrelated topics.
 While the concept of framing is multifaceted and complex \cite{Druckman2001}, reframing can be seen as a form of presentation bias \cite{Groeling2013}.
 It occurs when the way information is presented influences the way it is interpreted, often by emphasizing certain aspects over others.